 The document underlines the need for an anthropocentric approach to the A.I.
 This means that intelligent systems are formally seen as systems that can improve the well-being of people.

 Intelligent systems are identified as an essential technology to address current and global challenges, such as health and climate change.

 In this regard, the European Commission has identified seven principles that artificial intelligence must respect to be ethical and reliable:

-– human action and surveillance: intelligent systems must support a man in life daily and does not reduce its autonomy;
+human action and surveillance: intelligent systems must support humans in their everyday life and must not reduce their autonomy;

-– Privacy and data governance: citizens must be aware of the shared data used.
-It is also necessary to avoid this information being used to infringe it;
+privacy and data governance: citizens must be aware of the shared data used.
+It is also necessary to avoid this information being used to infringe on it;

 Translating ethics into the algorithm: the Algor-Ethics is born

-Thus the strand of Algor-ethics is opening, based on the idea of being able to translate values and principles into the binary language.
+Thus the strand of Algor-ethics is opening, based on the idea of translating values and principles into the binary language.

-In doing so, in particular, situations, Artificial Intelligence could falter and the final decision would depend on the decision of humans.
+In doing so, in particular situations, Artificial Intelligence could falter and the final decision would depend on the decision of humans.